Multicultural Education Policy

 - 4.Responsibilities and delegations

-The Deputy Secretary, Schools is responsible for ensuring the implementation and monitoring of the policy and the Department’s Multicultural Plan.
+The Deputy Secretary, School Operations and Performance is responsible for ensuring the implementation and monitoring of the policy and the Department’s Multicultural Plan.

 Executive Directors and Directors are responsible for examining practices and procedures that support NSW Government schools to ensure that they are consistent with the policy.